 The most expensive component of pregnancy, childbirth, and your baby’s first year are generally medical costs.
 Pregnancy consists of numerous visits to the doctor or midwife to monitor the mother and baby’s health.
 The average cost of having a baby, which includes prenatal care associated with pregnancy and birth by vaginal delivery with a doctor at a hospital, ranges from $5,000 to $11,0001.
 These numbers include the cost of the whole length of care, the obstetrician’s fee, prenatal care, the anesthesiologist’s fee, and the hospital care fee.
 Complications surrounding birth, including Cesarean births (C-sections), require more expensive medical care and range from $7,500 to $14,500.
 In 2020, there were 2,462,904 vaginal births, while 1,148,692 mothers had a C-section2.

 The cost of vaginal delivery with no complications and before insurance varies depending on your state.
-For example, in Alaska, the average cost of having a baby is $18,748.
-In Alabama, a state with some of the lowest childbirth prices, a vaginal delivery, on average, costs $15,162.
+For example, the average cost of having a baby in Alaska is $18,748.
+In Alabama, a state with some of the lowest childbirth prices, a vaginal delivery, on average, costs $15,162.3

 The Importance of Health Insurance

-According to Smart Asset, The Affordable Care Act has greatly reduced the rate of people who are uninsured in America.
-While that may be good news, health care costs are still rising.
-Milliman Medical Index (MMI) showed that the cost of healthcare for a hypothetical American family of four covered by an average employer-sponsored preferred provider organization (or PPO) is $28,256 as of 2021.
-Planned Parenthood, a non-profit organization that provides healthcare services to women and children, has more information on how to get health insurance if you’re currently uninsured.
+According to Smart Asset, The Affordable Care Act has greatly reduced the uninsured rate in America.1 While that may be good news, healthcare costs are still rising.
+Milliman Medical Index (MMI) showed that the cost of healthcare for a hypothetical American family of four covered by an average employer-sponsored preferred provider organization (or PPO) is $28,256 as of 2021.4 Planned Parenthood, a non-profit organization that provides healthcare services to women and children has more information on how to get health insurance if you’re currently uninsured.5

 How Much Do Children Cost Per Year?